Sibgatulin/mriseqplot/README.md

 It's early days for the project and its main mission now is to provide a simple API to generate neat tweakable sequence diagrams.

+## Logic

+In a nutshell, ``mriseqplot`` allows you to map a sequence of events to a figure with a desired number of axes.

+``Sequence`` class represents an MRI sequence as a combination of  logical channels, or sequence of events, played out by the scanner.
+For example, a sequence of RF pulses might be combined together into one "channel", while a sequence of readout gradients can be combined into another "channel".
+Every channel is represented as a single ``numpy`` array with 1 or 2 dimensions, with one axis representing time, and another potentially allowing to stack multiple events on top of each other (e.g. to represent all phase encoding gradients at once).

+Next, the sequence of these channels must be mapped onto a figure.
+By default, each logical channel represented by ``Sequence`` receives its own axis, however ``mriseqplot`` allows to map a number of channels to one (e.g. to represent RF and ADC on one axis).

 ## Installing ``mriseqplot``

 ``mriseqplot`` is not yet on PyPI, neither it is available through anaconda.
 To install the module, clone the repository from GitHub